 Over time, all dispatchers are cross-trained and certified in five basic functional areas: call-taking (both emergency and informational), police dispatching, CJIS computer operations, fire dispatching, and emergency medical dispatching.

-The console positions are designated as follows: Call Taker 1, Call Taker 2, Call Taker 3, Call Taker 4, Police Dispatcher 1, Police Dispatcher 2, Fire Dispatcher 1, Fire Dispatcher 2, Supervisor, and Tactical.
+There are 10 positions in the Emergency Communications Center: 4 Call Takers, 2 Police Dispatch, 2 Fire Dispatch, a Supervisor, and a Tactical position.
 Key positions are always staffed, while others are staffed only when needed.
 Most tasks can be performed from nearly any position, although specialized equipment is located in certain positions (notably Fire Alarm and CJIS equipment).

 During a standard day dispatchers are expected to: